Bloor Homes unveils its vision for a new sustainable neighbourhood in Rochford and invites feedback from the local community.

 Please be sure to share your feedback by Tuesday 3rd June so it can be taken into consideration as part of this consultation.

-You can contact the project team and share your feedback by:
+The plans for Dollymans Farm have now been submitted.
+You can still contact the project team and ask any questions by:

 ABOUT US